5 Well-Known Short Stories for Intermediate ESL Learners (with Discussion Activities)

 - “It was in this apartment, also, that there stood against the western wall, a gigantic clock of ebony.”
 Where was this clock of ebony?
 What does the clock represent in the story?
 How is the clock significant to the story?

-Your students will enjoy piecing together the hidden meanings within Poe’s words as they discuss the what and whys you present as challenges within your questions.
+Activity suggestions: Your students will enjoy piecing together the hidden meanings within Poe’s words as they discuss the what and whys you present as challenges within your questions.
 Students may even find it useful to examine each line of the short story for hidden meanings and new vocabulary words as well.

 Let them unlock new ways to express themselves, explore literature, debate and share their opinions with others through short stories.
-You students will undoubtedly obtain the ESL discussion skills vital for communicating in real-life situations.
+Your students will undoubtedly obtain the ESL discussion skills vital for communicating in real-life situations.